Juju-And/LM_dict_validator/README.md

 > duplicates_ort_vs_disp.dict

 File containing only lines with duplicate values between `ort word` and `disp word`, requiring manual selection of valid versions.

+> duplicates_ort_symbols.dict

+File containing only lines with duplicate values of `ort word` which contain symbols such as `-` or `_`.

+> duplicate_phonetics.dict

+File containing only lines with duplicate phonetic values.